Magellan Magellan

 Meals and Accommodations: Accommodations are included in the program fee.
 Some meals are also included.
 All other meals are the student’s responsibility.

-Arrival and Departure: The program starts from the Brussels, Belgium, airport and ends in Paris, France.
+Arrival and Departure: The program will likely start from the Brussels, Belgium, airport and end in Paris, France.
+More details will be posted soon.

-Cost: 2,362 USD.
+Cost: TBD – estimate $2,500.
 This fee includes accommodations, some meals, guided tours, museums, and ground transportation.